-1 Mechanical Design 4 2 Multi-Body Model g
+1 Mechanical Design 4 2 Multi-Body Model 8

 The detailed mechanical design of the active platform, depicted in Figure 1, is presented in this section.
 Several primary objectives guided the mechanical design.
-First, in order to have a well known Jacobian matrix (used in the control architecture), accurate positioning of rotation points of the top flexible joint and correct orientation of the struts were wanted.
+First, to ensure a well-defined Jacobian matrix used in the control architecture, accurate positioning of the top flexible joint rotation points and correct orientation of the struts were required.
 Secondly, space constraints necessitated that the entire platform fit within a cylinder with a radius of 120 mm and a height of 95 mm.
-Thirdly, because good performances were predicted by the multi-body model, the final design was intended to approximate the behavior of the "idealized" Stewart platform as closely as possible.
-This objective implies that the frequencies of flexible modes potentially detrimental to control performance needed to be maximized.
+Thirdly, because performance predicted by the multi-body model was fulfilling the requirements, the final design was intended to approximate the behavior of this "idealized" active platform as closely as possible.
+This objective implies that the frequencies of (un-modelled) flexible modes potentially detrimental to control performance needed to be maximized.
 Finally, considerations for ease of mounting, alignment, and maintenance were incorporated, specifically ensuring that struts could be easily replaced in the event of failure.